cass1e2014/WebDriver/README.md

 ```
 I didn't finish implementing automation test for scenario #5
-If I have more time, I will install junit package on my eclipse and implementing by asserting the quantity of the items in the shopping cart
+If I have more time, I will install junit package on my eclipse and implementing by asserting the quantity of the items in the shopping cart.

-If I have more time, I would also consider the timeout issue of the web loading.
+I would also consider the timeout issue of the web loading.

 Thanks
 Cassie